 If the software you use to interface with the XRP Ledger sends malleable transactions, a malicious actor may be able to trick your software into losing track of a transaction's final outcome and potentially (in the worst case) sending equivalent payments multiple times.

-If you use single-signatures and always enable the tfFullyCanonicalSig flag, you are not vulnerable to this exploit.
+If you use single-signatures only, you are not vulnerable to this exploit.
 If you use multi-signatures, you may be vulnerable if you or your signers provide more signatures than necessary.

 Exploit Scenario Steps

-The process to exploit a vulnerable system follows a series of steps similar to the following:
+The process to exploit a vulnerable system follows a series of steps like the following:

 The system notes the identifying hash of the vulnerable transaction, submits it to the XRP Ledger network, then begins monitoring for that hash to be included in a validated ledger version.